auraoupa/template4/climate.md

 <img class="img-responsive img-centered" src="https://auraoupa.github.io/template4/assets/img/DRAKKAR-ORCA12.png" alt=""/>
 *Figure 1 : Snapshot of the current speed …the 1/12° global ORCA12 model …*

-In the MEOM group, we tackle this question with comprehensive ocean circulation models. **Why a modelling approach?** Since observations at eddy scales are much too sparse to address these complex issues, high-resolution ocean simulations are the only possible way to proceed, but such an approach requires a consistent framework in which the scale interactions can be quantified, allowing a true assessment and improvement of the parameterizations in climate prediction models.
+In the MEOM team, we tackle this question with comprehensive ocean circulation models. **Why a modelling approach?** Since observations at eddy scales are much too sparse to address these complex issues, high-resolution ocean simulations are the only possible way to proceed, but such an approach requires a consistent framework in which the scale interactions can be quantified, allowing a true assessment and improvement of the parameterizations in climate prediction models.

 The **[DRAKKAR](https://www.drakkar-ocean.eu/)** simulation framework, made of a complete hierarchy of high-resolution global and basin-scale model configurations of the NEMO ocean general circulation model, is used to address this challenge.
-We are continuously improving the representation of the fine scale dynamics in the model.
-This simulation framework is then used to undertake **ambituous research projects** as for instance **[OCCIPUT](link)** ANR projet and **[SOBUMS](link)** ANR projet.
+We are continuously improving the representation of fine scale dynamics in the model.
+This simulation framework is then used to undertake **ambituous research projects** as for instance **[OCCIPUT](link)** ANR projet and **[SOBUMS](link)** ANR/PRACE projet.

 Among the questions that we adress, we in particular tackle the following issues :